Remote OpenClaw Blog

 Pros: Extremely focused and effective.
 Covers raw SQL, ORMs, and query builders.
 Language-specific guidance for Python, Node.js, Go, and Java.
 Good coverage of less obvious injection vectors like ORDER BY clauses and LIKE patterns.

-Cons: Narrow scope — only covers SQL injection, not other database security concerns.
+Cons: Narrow scope, covering only SQL injection rather than other database security concerns.
 Does not address NoSQL injection.
 Some ORM-specific advice is outdated for the latest library versions.

 5. secrets-management (3,100 installs)